 Phishing attacks continue to become more sophisticated and harder to differentiate from authentic communications.
-With the amount of personal information available online, cyber criminals can create eerily realistic emails and text messages.
+With the amount of personal information available online, cybercriminals can create eerily realistic emails and text messages.
 These can impersonate employees’ co-workers, managers, C-level executives or third parties.
 At some level, we are all susceptible to a phishing attack – particularly if the attack is well-thought-out.
-The challenge is even harder when phishing emails are highly targeted, known as spear-phishing.
+The challenge is of course, even harder when phishing emails are of the highly targeted kind, known as spear-phishing.

 However, this training, in itself, does not provide an effective measurement of how well employees understand and take in the information presented to them.
 Employees may treat training as a tick-box exercise, rattling through it as quickly as possible so that they can get back to work.
 Plus, employees may forget what they have learnt if training is infrequent.